dylanagreen/kpno-allsky/README.md

 # kpno-allsky

-This is some scripts/software I’m developing based on all-sky images from the Kitt Peak National Observatory.
+These are some scripts/software based on all-sky images from the Kitt Peak National Observatory.
 These images can be found at the following url: http://kpasca-archives.tuc.noao.edu

 Current dependencies:
-AstroPy
+- AstroPy
-SciPy
+- SciPy
-NumPy
+- NumPy
-matplotlib
+- matplotlib
-Requests
+- Requests
-pyephem
+- pyephem
-At present:

 # ImageIO.py
 - Finds the difference between two images.
 - Saves images.
 - Gets the exposure of images.
 - Downloads all the images from a given day.
+- Downloads from two cameras: KPNO and MMTO.

 # Median.py
 - Finds a median image for all images from a given day.